 The economic consequences of Brexit are unclear and will depend on the free trade agreements that the UK can negotiate with the EU and other key trading partners.
 These may not be fully in place when the transition period ends (31st December 2020).
 Businesses, therefore, need to plan ahead and think about how you could deal with further economic uncertainty.

-A cash flow forecasting template can help you plan ahead.
-Click here to use Armstrong Watson’s free tool
+A cash flow forecasting template can help you plan ahead, download ours for free.

 Use the government’s Trade Tariff tool to look up commodity codes, duty and VAT rates.

 Find out how to contact HMRC in order to get help with a commodity code and what information you will need to send them.

 HMRC can help you classify your goods.
 Find out how to ask HMRC for help to classify your goods or you can apply for a binding tariff information decision on the commodity code to use for your goods.

 Find out how to apply here: Apply for a Binding Tariff Information decision.

 From 1 January 2021, you will need an EORI number to move goods between the UK and the EU.
 An EU EORI number is required if your business will be making customs declarations or getting a customs decision in the EU.
 Get this from the customs authority in the EU country where you submit your first declaration or request your first decision.